 What is Sugar Waxing?

 Sugar waxing utilizes the waxing technique with a sugar paste or gel instead of a wax.
 The sugar waxing technician will use sticks and stripes and will remove the stripe opposite to the direction of growth.
 Sometimes this is also known as ‘strip sugaring’.
 However, keep in mind that whether they call it sugar waxing or strip sugaring, it is still done using the basic waxing technique.
-No matter what they call it, this technique will not give you all the benefits of sugaring.

 What is Sugaring?